Gallbladder radionuclide scan

 For the test:

 - You lie face up on a table under a scanner called a gamma camera.
-The scanner detects the rays being emitted from the tracer.
+The scanner detects the rays coming from the tracer.
 A computer displays images of where the tracer is found in the organs.

-- Images will be taken every 5 to 15 minutes.
-Most of the time, the test takes about 1 hour, but it can take up to 4 hours.
+- Images are taken every 5 to 15 minutes.
+Most of the time, the test takes about 1 hour.
+At times, it can take up to 4 hours.

 In some cases, you may be given a medicine during this test to see how well your gallbladder squeezes (contracts).
 The medicine may be injected into the vein.
 Otherwise, you may be asked to drink a high-density drink like Boost which will help your gallbladder contract.